Kinto/kinto/docs/installation.rst

 Installation
 ############

+By default, Kinto persists the records and internal cache in a PostgreSQL database.

 Run locally
 ===========

-Kinto is based on top of the `cliquet <https://cliquet.rtfd.org>`_ project, and as such, please refer to cliquet's documentation regarding API and endpoints.

 For development
 ---------------

-By default, Kinto persists the records and internal cache in a PostgreSQL database.

 The default configuration will connect to the ``postgres`` database on ``localhost:5432``, with user/password ``postgres``/``postgres``.